Chyke A. Doubeni, M.D., M.P.H.

 Member, U.S. Preventive Services Task Force

-Dr. Doubeni has conducted extensive research in delivery systems and communities to improve the process, quality, and effectiveness of cancer prevention and screening and inform national efforts to increase the uptake of colorectal cancer screening, with a focus on racial/ethnic and socioeconomic disparities.
+Dr. Doubeni has conducted extensive research in delivery systems and communities to improve the process, quality, and effectiveness of cancer prevention and screening and inform national efforts to increase the uptake of cancer screening, with a focus on racial/ethnic and socioeconomic disparities.
 He has authored many peer-reviewed publications, including articles in the New England Journal of Medicine, Journal of the American Medical Association, Annals of Internal Medicine, Annals of Family Medicine, Pediatrics, American Journal of Public Health, American Journal of Preventive Medicine, Journal of the National Cancer Institute, Gut, and Cancer.
-Dr. Doubeni has authored several topics on colorectal cancer screening for UpToDate, an online point-of-care, evidence-based clinical information resource.
-He is currently the principal investigator of a colorectal cancer screening comparative effectiveness study and a joint principal investigator of a research center in a national consortium on improving the process of cancer screening, both funded by the National Cancer Institute.
-His work has also been funded by the Robert Wood Johnson Foundation Substance Abuse Policy Research Program.
+Dr. Doubeni authors topics on colorectal cancer screening for UpToDate, an online point-of-care, evidence-based clinical information resource.
+He is the principal investigator on a colorectal cancer screening comparative effectiveness study funded by the National Cancer Institute.
+His work also has been funded by the Robert Wood Johnson Foundation Substance Abuse Policy Research Program.

-Dr. Doubeni earned his medical degree from the University of Lagos and has a diverse clinical background.
-He received a fellowship of the Royal College of Surgeons of England, and completed a family medicine residency at Duke University and a preventive medicine/public health residency at the University of Massachusetts Medical School, where he also obtained a master’s in public health.
+Dr. Doubeni earned his medical degree from the University of Lagos, and he has a diverse clinical background with experiences in three continents.
+He received a fellowship of the Royal College of Surgeons of England, and completed a family medicine residency at Duke University and a preventive medicine/public health residency at the University of Massachusetts, where he also obtained a master’s in public health degree.

 Dr. Doubeni joined the U.S. Preventive Services Task Force in January 2017.

 Internet Citation: Biography.
 U.S. Preventive Services Task Force.
 January 2020.